-According to the U.S. Bureau of Labor Statistics (BLS), a master's degree is essentially required for those who wish to become nursing administrators (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), a master's degree is essentially required for those who wish to become nursing administrators.
 Smaller medical centers or clinics, however, may accept a 4-year degree in nursing combined with experience in the field.

 A program resulting in a Master of Science in Nursing Administration is open to nurses who wish to advance to an administrative position.
-The curriculum for this type of master's degree program focuses on management, leadership, research and health care policy.
-Program coursework might include organizational theory, health care management, financial management, health care ethics, administrative decision-making and health care planning.
+Therefore, applicants need a bachelor's degree in nursing and related work experience.
+The curriculum for this type of master's degree program builds on that work experience by focusing on management, leadership, research and health care policy concepts.
+Program coursework might include:

 Some programs combine a Master of Science in Nursing with a Master of Business Administration (MBA).
-Required courses might include accounting, managerial accounting, business finance, financial management and marketing management.
-Other courses will address healthcare management, nursing management development, managerial economics, nursing operations and organizational theory.
+Courses will address healthcare management, nursing management development, managerial economics, nursing operations and organizational theory.
+Required courses might include:

 Seminars in nursing administration and management are offered as part of the curriculum in some master's degree programs.
 The ANCC and AONE provide workshops, seminars and other continuing education opportunities.
 Some organizations provide nursing management and nursing administration annual conferences.
 These conferences supply networking opportunities, advisory panels and breakout sessions.